oinam/oinam-jekyll/README.md

 - [ ] Remove any enforcements such as YouTube Embeds.
 But keep the code for backward compatibillity.
 - [ ] Lunr for Search as default.
 - [ ] Algolia Search Integration
+- [ ] Print Styeles based off Gutenberg (or pick something that does not depend on normalize).
+Add this theme specific styles.
+- [ ] Reading progress on top bar.
+- [ ] Look at [Tufte CSS](https://edwardtufte.github.io/tufte-css/) for the layout, styles, and especially that Sidenotes/Footnotes.